lukehutch/gribbit/README.md

 The Gribbit Web Framework is a new ultra-secure, ultra-simple, ultra-fast framework for building complex web apps in Java and other JVM languages.

-Gribbit is still under heavy development, and is not ready for widespread use.
+Gribbit is still under heavy development, is not ready for widespread use, and is (so far) completely undocumented.
 Check back later for updates.